ibrahim-sultan/smart-hui/WARP.md

 ## Operational notes for Warp
 - Prefer node scripts via root package.json to coordinate both apps (npm run dev)
-- For admin-related testing, use the debug endpoints or run server/scripts/resetSuperAdmin.js to recreate a known-good super admin, then follow server/ADMIN_SYSTEM_README.md
+- For admin-related testing, use the debug endpoints or run server/scripts/resetSuperAdmin.js to recreate a known-good super admin; treat IMPLEMENTATION_SUMMARY.md and RENDER_DEPLOYMENT_GUIDE.md as the source of truth for current super-admin credentials, as server/ADMIN_SYSTEM_README.md documents the earlier create-super-admin flow.
-- When testing production behavior locally, build the client (npm run build) and set NODE_ENV=production before starting the server to verify static serving behavior
+- When testing production behavior locally, build the client (npm run build) and start the server with SERVE_CLIENT=true (for example via run_prod.js) so it serves client/build instead of API-only mode.
 - If tests are added in client, use CRA’s pattern matching to target a single test; there is no standalone lint script defined in this repo

 ## Pointers to critical files